Groebner bases over fields with valuations: Gr obner Theory

 \begin{proof} There are only a finite number of possible supports $\supp(q_j) = \{u : c_u \neq 0 \}$ of the polynomials $q_j = \sum c_u x^u$, as they all have the same degree.
 Thus after some step $j$ no new support will occur, so there will be $q_m \in T_j$ with $\supp(q_m) \subseteq \supp(q_j)$, and so $E(q_j,q_m)=0$.
 Since we remove the leading term of $q_j$ at the $j$th step, either by moving it to the remainder, or by canceling it, when $\supp(q_m) \subseteq \supp(q_j)$ we have $\supp(q_{j+1}) \subsetneq \supp(q_j)$.
 Since the size of the support cannot decrease indefinitely, the algorithm must terminate. \end{proof}

 \begin{remark} Note that Algorithm~\ref{a:normalForm} gives a strong normal form (no term of the remainder is divisible by any of the monomials $\{ \lm(g_i) : 1 \leq i \leq s \}$), as opposed to the weak normal form that occurs in the standard basis case.
+This is a consequence of restricting to homogeneous input; see Remark~\ref{r:homogeneity} for more on this topic.
 See \cite[\S 1.6]{singularbook} for details of normal forms in the standard basis case. \end{remark}

 \begin{remark} Algorithm~\ref{a:normalForm} also holds, with the same proof in the following modified setting.
 Let $K=\mathbb Q$ with the $p$-adic valuation.
-The valuation $\val_p$ restricts to a function, which we also denote by $\val_p$, from $\mathbb Z/p^m\mathbb Z$ to the semigroup $\{0,1,\dots,m-1 \} \cup \infty$, where $\infty$ acts as an absorbing element.
+The valuation $\val_p$ restricts to a function, which we also denote by $\val_p$, from $\mathbb Z/p^m\mathbb Z$ to the semigroup $\{0,1,\dots,m-1 \} \cup \{\infty\}$, where $\infty$ acts as an absorbing element.
 Note that $\val_p(ab) = \val_p(a)+\val_p(b)$ and $\val_p(a+b) \geq \min(\val_p(a),\val_p(b))$ for $a,b \in \mathbb Z/p^m \mathbb Z$.
 We can then define the partial order $<$ on polynomials in $\mathbb Z/p^m\mathbb Z[x_1,\dots,x_n]$ in the same way as in Definition~\ref{d:totalorder}.
 Also note that in step \ref{i:v} of the algorithm, since $1-c_v$ has valuation zero (as shown in the proof), it is not divisible by $p$, so is a unit in $\mathbb Z/p^m\mathbb Z$.
 This means that the algorithm and its proof go through in this setting.
 This variant is used in Section~\ref{ss:Zmodpm}. \end{remark}

 As in the usual Gr\"obner setting, we can use the normal form algorithm to compute a Gr\"obner basis using the Buchberger algorithm.
 Let $f, g$ be two polynomials in $K[x_1,\dots,x_n]$.
 We define the $S$-polynomial of $f$ and $g$ to be